 During an afternoon visit, he lets his mother know that he is getting a dog.
 She is negative and dismissive at first but then begins to recall her fond memories of her family dog from her childhood village in the Punjab, India.
 She reminisces about her childhood, her father, and memories of her beloved dog.

-The son is afraid of letting his mother know about his failing eyesight and the other secret he is hiding, for fear she will worry unnecessarily, and that this revelation will further affect her own potentially significant ill-health challenges ahead of her.
+The son is afraid of letting his mother know about his failing eyesight and the another secret he is hiding, for fear she will worry unnecessarily, and that this revelation will further affect her potentially significant ill-health challenges ahead of her.
 The Mother is already aware of her son’s secret, for mothers always know.
-She too has a secret that she wants to share.
+She too has a secret that she wants to share with her son.